jin2004ut/aerial_lab/README.md

 ## Installation

+### Nvidia Driver
+Older version nvidia-driver cannot support high version cuda.
+It is recommanded to install your gpu driber more than `570`

+### Isaac Lab
-- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
+Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda or uv installation as it simplifies calling Python scripts from the terminal.

+- Install [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install).
+Be careful to the python version of your host machine.
+- Create virtual environment
+    ```bash
+    conda create -n aeriallab python=3.11
+    conda activate aeriallab
+    ```

 - Clone or copy this project/repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):